Slogans

 1. First, train in the preliminaries.

 III.
-The Heart of the Matter, Which Is the Three Difficulties.
+The Skillful Means for Practicing Bodhicitta, Which Is the Three Difficulties.

 1. Train in the three difficulties.